Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket: Subscalability

-This class comprises a variety of distributions, including both discrete and continuous cases.
-Some distributions are $\theta$-subscalable for all scaling factors $\theta \in (0,1)$.
-This includes the Pareto distribution with infinite mean, as established in Example~\ref{ex:noniid:pareto}.
+\begin{remark} The converse of Lemma~\ref{lemma:infinite} is false: extreme heavy-tailedness alone does not guarantee $\theta$-subscalability.
+For instance, the survival function $\overline{F}(x)=\mathbf{1}_{\{x<e\}}+\mathbf{1}_{\{x\ge e\}}\frac{1}{x\ln x}$ defines a positive random variable with $\mathbb E[X]=\infty$ and a heavy tail in the above sense, yet it fails to be $\theta$-subscalable for any $\theta\in(0,1)$. \end{remark} Beyond these tail properties, the class of $\theta$-subscalable risks comprises a variety of distributions, including both discrete and continuous cases.
+Some distributions are $\theta$-subscalable for all $\theta\in(0,1)$, such as the Pareto family in Example~\ref{ex:noniid:pareto}.
 Distributions with this stronger property are studied further in Section~\ref{subsection:completely}.
-In contrast, other distributions are $\theta$-subscalable only for some values of $\theta$, and not for others.
-It is the case for the discrete Pareto distribution discussed in Example~\ref{ex:discrete:pareto}, which was shown to be $\theta$-subscalable if and only if $\theta \in \mathcal{A}$.\\ \\ A natural question then arises regarding the set of $\theta$ for which a given distribution is $\theta$-subscalable: how small can it be?
-While this set can, of course, be empty for some distributions, the following lemma shows that if it contains at least one value, then it must also contain an infinite sequence of smaller ones. \begin{lemma} Let $\theta \in (0,1)$ and suppose that the random variable $X$ is $\theta$-subscalable.
-Then $X$ is also $\theta^{k}$-subscalable, for all $k \in \mathbb{N}$. \end{lemma} \begin{proof} Since the inequality $\theta \, \overline{F}(x) \leq \overline{F}(x/\theta)$ holds for all $x \geq 0$, applying it at $x / \theta^j$, for each $j = 0, \dots, k-1$, gives
+In contrast, other distributions are $\theta$-subscalable only for a restricted set of values of $\theta$.
+This phenomenon occurs for the St.\ Petersburg lottery (introduced below) and in discrete Pareto models --- see Lemma~\ref{lemma:stpetersburg} and Lemma~\ref{lemma:discreteParetoRegion} (appendix) for explicit characterizations of the admissible sets of $\theta$ in these two examples.\\ \\ A natural question then arises regarding the set of $\theta$ for which a given distribution is $\theta$-subscalable: how small can it be?
+While this set can of course be empty for some distributions, the following lemma shows that if it contains at least one value, then it must also contain an infinite sequence of smaller ones.